aspose-html-cloud/aspose-html-cloud-docs/html/storage-api/working-with-files-in-the-storage/folder-rest-api/_index.md

-#### Copy a folder
+### **Copy a folder**

+All URIs are relative to https://api.aspose.cloud/v4.0/html.

+The **PUT method** is used to send data to a server to create or update a resource.
+It replaces all current representations of the resource with the request payload.

-- PUT: copy the specified folder with files and subfolders to the new path.
+- **PUT**: copy the specified folder with files and subfolders to the new path.

 ```
 /folder/copy?srcpath={srcPath}&destpath={destPath}&srcstoragename={srcStorageName}&srcstoragename={destStorageName}